 The template extracts the table index from the OID and puts it into the local variable snmpIndex.
-You must implement the table's indexing algorithm to convert the index into one that can be used by the management API to look up a row.
+You must implement the table's indexing algorithm to convert the index into one that the management API can use to look up a row.
 This is indicated by a comment in the template with a "To Do" note.